The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Introduction

 \section{Introduction}

 Deep neural networks have demonstrated remarkable generalization across a variety of datasets and tasks.
 Essential to their success has been a collection of good practices on how to train these models with stochastic gradient descent (SGD).
 Yet, despite their importance, these practices are mainly based on heuristic arguments and trial and error search.
 Without a general theory connecting the hyperparameters of optimization, the architecture of the network, and the geometry of the dataset, theory-driven design of deep learning systems is impossible.
-Existing theoretical works studying this interaction have leveraged the random structure of neural networks at initialization \cite{neal1996priors, schoenholz2016deep, lee2017deep} and in their infinite width limits in order to study their dynamics \cite{jacot2018neural, lee2019wide, song2018mean,rotskoff2018parameters,chizat2018global}.
+Existing theoretical works studying this interaction have leveraged the random structure of neural networks at initialization and in their infinite width limits in order to study their dynamics \cite{schoenholz2016deep, neal1996priors, lee2017deep, jacot2018neural, lee2019wide, song2018mean,rotskoff2018parameters,chizat2018global}.
 Here we take a different approach and study the training dynamics of \emph{pre-trained} networks that are ready to be used for inference.
 By leveraging the mathematical structures found at the end of training, we uncover an intricate interaction between the hyperparameters of optimization, the structure in the gradient noise, and the Hessian matrix that corroborates previously identified empirical behavior such as anomalous limiting dynamics.
-Not only is understanding the limiting dynamics of SGD a critical stepping stone to building a complete theory for the learning dynamics of neural networks, but recently there have been a series of works demonstrating that the performance of pre-trained networks can be improved through averaging and ensembling \cite{garipov2018loss,izmailov2018averaging,maddox2019simple}.
+Understanding the limiting dynamics of SGD is a critical stepping stone to building a complete theory for the learning dynamics of neural networks.
+Additionally, a series of recent works have demonstrated that the performance of pre-trained networks can be improved through averaging and ensembling their parameters \cite{garipov2018loss,izmailov2018averaging,maddox2019simple}.
+Thus, the learning dynamics of neural networks, even at the end of training, are still quite mysterious and important to the final performance of the network.
 Combining empirical exploration and theoretical tools from statistical physics, we identify and uncover a mechanistic explanation for the limiting dynamics of neural networks trained with SGD.
+Our work is organized as follows: \begin{compactenum} \item We discuss related work which we build upon and delineate our contributions (section ~\ref{sec:related}). \item We demonstrate empirically that long after performance has converged, networks continue to move through parameter space by a process of anomalous diffusion where distance travelled grows as a power law in the number of steps with a nontrivial exponent (section ~\ref{sec:motivation}). \item To understand this empirical behavior, we derive a continuous-time model for SGD as an underdamped Langevin equation, accounting for the discretization error due to finite learning rates and gradient noise introduced by stochastic batches (section ~\ref{sec:langevin}). \item We show that for linear regression, these dynamics give rise to an Ornstein-Uhlenbeck process whose moments can be derived analytically as the sum of damped harmonic oscillators in the eigenbasis of the data (section ~\ref{sec:ou}). \item We prove via the Fokker-Planck equation that the stationary distribution for this process is a Gibbs distribution on a modified (not the original) loss, which breaks detailed balance and gives rise to non-zero probability currents in phase space (section ~\ref{sec:fokker-planck}). \item We demonstrate empirically that the limiting dynamics of a ResNet-18 model trained on ImageNet display these qualitative characteristics -- no matter how anisotropic the original training loss, the limiting trajectory of the network will behave isotropically (section ~\ref{sec:quadratic}). \item We derive theoretical expressions for the influence of the learning rate, batch size, and momentum coefficient on the limiting instantaneous speed of the network and the anomalous diffusion exponent, which quantitatively match empirics exactly (section ~\ref{sec:diffusion}). \end{compactenum}